raulggonzalez/indexeddb-odba-driver/README.md

   - `length` (Number).
 The number of records.
   - `rows` (Object[]).
 The records.
   - `byKey` (Boolean).
 Whether the query has been resolved using the key path.
   - `byIndex` (Boolean).
-Whether the qury has been resolved using an index.
+Whether the query has been resolved using an index.

 ### Operators